Jean de Lattre de Tassigny: Army of Vichy

 Returning to France, de Lattre took charge of the 16th Military Division, based in Montpellier.
 The post was a backwater, and one usually held by an officer of lower rank.
-Following the Allied landings in French North Africa on 8 November 1942, Germany and Italian troops occupied southern France and disbanded the Vichy Army.
+Following the Allied landings in French North Africa on 8 November 1942, German and Italian troops occupied southern France and disbanded the Vichy Army.
 De Lattre received orders from Vichy that troops were to remain in their barracks, which he decided to disobey, instead carrying out a previously prepared plan to resist the German occupation.
 Staff officers informed de Lattre's superior in Avignon of his intentions.
 The troops did not move, and the Vichy Minister of War, Eugène Bridoux, ordered de Lattre's arrest.
 He was brought before a special State Tribunal on 9 January 1943, charged with treason and abandoning his post.
-The former charge was dropped, but he was found guilty of the latter and was sentenced to ten years' imprisonment.
+The former charge was dropped but he was found guilty of the latter and was sentenced to ten years' imprisonment.

 De Lattre was initially held at Montluc prison, but was later transferred to Riom.
-Simonne secured accommodation where the garden adjoined the prison wall, and worked with de Lattre's driver, Louis Roetsch, and accomplices inside the prison to plan an escape.
+Simonne secured accommodation where the garden adjoined the prison wall and worked with de Lattre's driver, Louis Roetsch, and accomplices inside the prison to plan an escape.
 They managed to smuggle in tools, including a hammer, screwdriver and gimlet, along with paint, a paintbrush, putty and a rope.
 De Lattre had noticed that the sentry underneath his window went to wake up his relief in the middle of the night instead of being relieved in place, leaving the window unguarded for up to ten minutes.
-He also found that with one of the bars on his window removed, he was able to squeeze through.
+He also found that with one of the bars on his window removed he was able to squeeze through.
 On the night of 1 September 1943 he removed the window frame and one bar, squeezed through, and used the rope to descend, although it proved to be several feet too short.
 Bernard threw a rope ladder over the prison wall, allowing de Lattre to scale it.
 They then departed in two cars that Roetsch provided, along with false papers identifying de Lattre as Charles Dequenne, his headquarters clerk who had been killed in the fighting in June 1940.
 They hid on a farm near Compains until 1 October, when some of his prison break accomplices were arrested.
-De Lattre then made his way to a field near Pont-de-Vaux, from whence he and others, including Eugène Claudius-Petit, where whisked away by a British aircraft and taken to London.
+De Lattre then made his way to a field near Pont-de-Vaux, whence he and others, including Eugène Claudius-Petit, were whisked away by a British aircraft and taken to London.
 Simonne and Bernard moved to Paris, where they lived under false names.